 When you enter one of our sites, you pass through a firewall we use for security purposes.
 As you pass through, we may identify your Internet Protocol (IP) address to track the origin of your Internet connection.
-The IP address does not identify you personally.
 We store IP addresses in case we ever need to track a connection to its point of origin for security troubleshooting and analysis.
+Trellis does not use the IP address to identify you personally.

 If you use a mobile device to access our site(s), we collect basic information such as type of device (manufacturer and model) in order to present the information to you in a way that is readable.
 We do not collect information that could identify the specific device (such as UDID) or the user, or any personal information from the mobile device.
 We do not collect location information from devices or users of mobile-enabled sites.